doubleaaron/RoboND-Kinematics-Project/writeup.md

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

-My first two simulation in Gazebo+RViz didn't go so well.
+My first two simulations in Gazebo+RViz didn't go so well.
 The arm came into the picking area way too fast and the gripper didn't open prior to entry in to the zone, resulting in cylinders being knocked over in nearly every attempt.
+Debugging revealed some silly indents causing variable not to initialize.
+Then I added R3_6 = R0_3.inv('LU') * R_G from the notes.

 Occasionally I would get alot of IK solves to the drop off container that wouldn't follow through from RViz to Gazebo that I couldn't figure out besides clicking the Next button too quickly.
-I gave some time from tha tpoint on and it went smoothly from there on out.
+I gave some time from that point on and it went fairly smoothly from there on out.

-Changed:
+Changed (from notes):
 ```
 #From this
 R3_6 = R0_3.inv('LU') * R_G